acantril/learn-cantrill-io-labs/aws-cognito-web-identity-federation/02_LABINSTRUCTIONS/STAGE3 - Create Cognito Identity Pool.md

 Click `permissions` .. this defines what these credentials can do.

-The cloudformation template created a managed policy which can access the `privatepatches` bucket
+The cloudformation template created a managed policy which can access the `privatepatches` bucket Click `Add permissions` and then `Attach policies`
-Click `Attach Policies`
-Type `PrivatePatches` in the search box
+Type `PrivatePatches` in the search box and press `enter`
-Check the box next to `PrivatePatchesPermissions` and click `Attach Policy`
+Check the box next to `PrivatePatchesPermissions` and click `Attach Policies`

 # STAGE 3 - FINISH